Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 21.3 Login problems Edit source

-Login problems occur when your machine does boot to the expected welcome screen or login prompt, but refuses to accept the user name and password, or accepts them but then does not behave properly (fails to start the graphic desktop, produces errors, drops to a command line, etc.).
+Login problems occur when your system refuses to accept the user name and password, or accepts them but then fails to start the graphic desktop, produces errors, or drops to a command line, for example.

 21.3.1 Valid user name and password combinations fail Edit source

-This usually occurs when the system is configured to use network authentication or directory services and, for some reason, cannot retrieve results from its configured servers.
-The root user, as the only local user, is the only user that can still log in to these machines.
+This often occurs when the system is configured to use network authentication or directory services and cannot retrieve results from its configured servers.
+The root user is the only local user that can still log in to these machines.
 The following are common reasons a machine appears functional but cannot process logins correctly:

 • The network is not working.
 For further directions on this, turn to Section 21.4, “Network problems”.